 THIS QUESTIONNAIRE ASKS ABOUT DIFFICULTIES DUE TO HEALTH CONDITIONS.
 Health conditions include disease or illnesses, other health problems that may be short or long lasting, injuries, mental or emotional problems, and problems with alcohol or drugs.

 Think about the last 30 days and answer these questions thinking about how much difficulty you had doing the following activities.
-For each question, please c only one response.
+For each question, please choose only one response.

 IN THE LAST 30 DAYS: